 Clive Correll Clive Correll was an engineer with London's Capital Radio.
 He applied for a job in Saudi Arabia and, having been successful, gave in his notice at Capital.
 Unfortunately the Saudi work permit took a long time to come through, leaving Clive at a loose end.
 Caroline was short of a transmitter engineer so in September 1974 Clive went out to the ship to help out.
 He had previously worked for the BBC and diplomatic radio services so had plenty of transmitter experience.
 But he hadn't been a DJ before.
 Like most of the engineers who worked on the offshore stations of the seventies and eighties, Clive was called upon to fill a gap in the schedule.
 He presented his first show on Caroline on 16th September and presented the occasional programme after that, until he left the ship at the end of October.
 He later worked for various local commercial stations, as well as for a company installing transmitters all over the world.
 He now lives in Mexico and in 2018 wrote a book about his career under his real name, Clive Warner.
 It includes a chapter about his time at sea.
 Adventures in the Luminiferous Aether is available from Amazon.
 (Thanks to Clive for this photo.
 He doesn't have any pictures dating from his time on Caroline.
 This was taken about eighteen months earlier.
 For more recent photos, see our coverage of Radio Day 2014 in Amsterdam.)

 Brian Cullen Bill Chrisp Brian Cullen and Bill Chrisp were signed up to join Radio Northsea International in November 1972 - but neither ever made it onto the air.
 Brian writes: “Don Allen had hired me after I had hosted one of his fan club get-together discos in Blackpool.
 I travelled out to Scheveningen with Bill Chrisp from Manx Radio.
 Unfortunately the weather was so horrendous in Holland that Bill and I weren't allowed to jump on board the ‘Trip Tender’.
 We were told it would be too rough and that happened for quite a few days of bad weather during which time both Bill and I started to run out of money.
 Hundreds of pounds in those days was a lot of dosh.
 So sadly we decided to return home.
 I did meet up with Don a few months later to explain and he was great about it.
 I think we should admire all those jocks who braved nasty conditions for years on the offshore stations and kept the music going.
 Sometimes it wasn't easy!”
 Brian did eventually make it on air, although not on RNI.
 He has broadcast on BBC Radio Merseyside, Radio City Liverpool, the Marcher Radio Group, The Local Radio Company and Radio Maldwyn.
 He can currently be heard on internet station Caroline Flashback.
 Bill returned to Manx Radio where he worked for many years.
+He passed away in 2023.
 Brian has very kindly sent us a copy of his RNI contract of employment and some memorabilia from his days as an enthusiastic listener to Radio Caroline North.
 (Many thanks to Brian for getting in touch and for supplying the photo, left, and the contract.
 The picture dates from his time with Radio City, a couple of years after his brush with RNI.
 And thanks also to Bill for providing his photo, right.)

 Seventies home page 70s Disc-Jockeys G-H 70s Disc-Jockeys N-P